Online Bachelor of Science in Engineering in Mechanical Engineering

 What can you do with a bachelor of mechanical engineering?

 The job duties of a mechanical engineer are versatile, so you can find a position that suits your interests.
 Mechanical engineers design a wide range of products.
 These include biomedical devices, internal combustion engines, fuel-efficient motor vehicles and everyday appliances.
 You might also plan how energy is created, stored and moved in electrical power industries.
-Check out some common careers:
+Career examples include, but aren't limited to:

 Join one of the most renowned schools of engineering in the nation